membrane-systems/PCAlipids/README.md

 **Projections data**  is a one-dimensional array of float numbers for each of the components.
 The components are written one after another, each line contains the projection value for a particular projection for a particular frame.

-### Data processing for visualizing results
+#### Step 3: Data processing for visualizing results

-* For visualizing the distribution of projections on proncipal components use program projdist:
+* The distribution of projections on principal components can be visualized using projdist:

-    $ python3 pcalipids.py projdist -p <projection_file> -first <number of the first projection> -last <... last projection>
+    $ python3 pcalipids.py projdist -p \<projection_file> -first \<number of the first projection> -last \<... last projection>

-Output is a picture of probability distribution density:
+The output is a png plot with the distribution:
 ![Probability distribution density of projections on the first principal component](https://github.com/membrane-systems/PCAlipids/blob/master/scr/output/PC1_dist.png)
 ![Probability distribution density of projections on the second principal component](https://github.com/membrane-systems/PCAlipids/blob/master/scr/output/PC2_dist.png)

-* Also you could analyze the difference between two different trajectories be using progarams "pearson" and "eigevecdot":
+* Two different trajectories can be compared using a single number - Pearson correlation coefficient of the respective covariance matrices - using progarams "pearson" and "eigevecdot":

-    $ python3 pcalipids.py pearson -cov1 <first file with covariance matrix> -cov2 <second file with cov. matrix>
+    $ python3 pcalipids.py pearson -cov1 \<first file with covariance matrix> -cov2 \<second file with cov. matrix>

-This command wil compare conformational ensembles obtained in different simulations.
+* The principal components obtained in different simulations can be compared using dot products of the respective eigenvectors:

-    $ python pcalipids.py eigenvecdot -evec <first file with eigevector> <second file>
+    $ python pcalipids.py eigenvecdot -evec \<first file with eigevector> \<second file>

-Output is a with scalar projections (values in range (-1; +1) -> (dark blue; yellow)):
+The output plot is the dot product matrix (values in range (-1; +1) -> (dark blue; yellow)):
 ![Scalar projections of evigenvectors from different trajectiories](https://github.com/membrane-systems/PCAlipids/blob/master/scr/output/eigenveccomp.png)

-* To vizualize the conformational space and lipid motions along different components yuo could use programs - "conspace" and "motion":
+* Individual conformations can be visualized using "conspace" and "motion":

-    $ python3 pcalipids.py conspace -f <trajectory file> -t <average structure>
+    $ python3 pcalipids.py conspace -f \<trajectory file> -t \<average structure>

 ![Example of comformational space with average structure](https://github.com/membrane-systems/PCAlipids/blob/master/scr/output/1b.png)